michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 **Checklist ['tʃeklist]**: n. a list of items (names or tasks etc.) to be checked or consulted.

-- You do not need to answer questions that not applicable to you.
+- You do not need to answer questions that are not applicable to you.
 - You do not need to answer questions if already covered by tax documents.
-- Please do highlight information you do not want me to miss.
+- Please **highlight** information you do not want me to miss.
 - Please do indicate your spreadsheet contains multiple tabs, example: check_list_info (multiple tabs).xls.
 - Please try to avoid but do indicate when a file contains multiple facts, example: all_1099_forms (multiple docs).pdf.
 - Please do not embed tax documents in the checklist info doc.
 - If you have a passworded doc, please either follow the instructions [here](http://localhost:4000/cat/prose/2023/04/29/rm-passwd.html){:target="_blank"}
-to remove the password, or put the password in the file.
-Google drive already provides security.
+to remove the password, or put the password in the filename.
+Google Drive already provides security.
-- Please do not use filename starting with a dash (_) which is my indication that the file has been read and processed (LOL).
+- Please do not use filenames starting with a dash (_) which is my indication that the file has been read and processed (LOL).

 You can create a Google doc or Google sheets after you enter your link by clicking "+ New", or create your own simple word or text document and upload it along with tax documents.